Please introduce yourself.

 One of my mixtape cover designs…

-I’m no photographer, though pretty happy to catch this shot.
+I’m no photographer, though very happy to catch this shot.

 So – how does web security and databases link together?
 Is there a link?